 • Mr Robert Levesley, Adult Safeguarding L & D Consultant - SCC, Local Safeguarding Representative Link Person, South Sheffield

-• Mr Andrew Adedoya - LADO (Local Authority Designated Person) for Sheffield
+• Mr Andrew Adedoya and Mrs Sharon Haigh - LADO (Local Authority Designated Officer) for Sheffield Local Authority Children's Services

 Members of the Safeguarding Committee are either recruited to the Safeguarding Committee in line with the Terms of reference agreed by the Catholic Safeguarding Standards Agency and the Conference of Bishops of England and Wales or nominated by their agency.